DianaBorro/SUVATNuGet/README.md

 To use the SUVAT Operations Library in your C# project, follow these steps:

-1. Install the NuGet package.
+1. Install the NuGet package: `dotnet add package DianaBorro.Physics.SUVATEquations --version 1.0.0`
 2. Import the `SUVATNuGet` namespace in your C# file.